 During the 1920s the School became known as the Woodhouses C. of E. voluntary aided School and the Church as the School Church.
 In 1967 a new Day School was built and the School Church became Woodhouses Church.
-A licence for marriage was granted.
+A license for marriage was granted.

 Mucky pups – mums and tots sessions on Tues and Thurs 9:15am – 11:15am term time only- enquirers please contact the vicar.

 Walking Club – Join us at 7pm Wed evenings